hls97/DailyTermWebsite/README.md

   four new selections will appear.
 Although not following the "daily" in the title, the goal of the website is to provide a daily assortment of terms to test the user.

+User input:
+  Click on the definition you think matches the term!
+After clicking, the page will refresh after a few seconds with a new term.

 The Code:
   The website uses the Quizlet Api as its source for terms.
 The terms are then processed using angular and set up in the html